-I wanted to repost this article on an interesting and worthwhile pursuit – a worker-owned social enterprise inspired by weaving, piece sewing and quilting traditions originating in the rich cultures of West Africa and rural African American communities in the US south.
-Enjoy reading about Southern Journeys Collective in this intervew with Lara Jealous, textile designer.
+I wanted to repost this article on an interesting and worthwhile pursuit–a worker-owned social enterprise inspired by weaving, piece sewing, and quilting traditions originating in the rich cultures of West Africa and rural African American communities in the U.S. south.
+Enjoy reading about Southern Journeys Collective in this interview with Lara Jealous, a textile designer.

 What inspired you to get involved with this project?